 3) The Results.

-Evaluate how the tables and graphs in the article are labeled and whether there are reliable statistics to support the author’s statements.
+Evaluate how the tables and graphs in the article are labelled and whether there are reliable statistics to support the author’s statements.
 Determine whether the amount of data that was collected was adequate to conduct the study.
-Get a notebook and write all the information that is not consistent with the theme of the author’s work.
+Get a notebook and write all the information that is not consistent with the author’s work's theme.

 4) The discussions section.

 Examine how the results of a particular study were interpreted.
 Disclose whether results of the research were in line with the hypothesis.
 Explain the nature of the conclusions in the article.
 Are they reasonable?
-The readers of your work would want to understand why you agree or disagree with the conclusions of the study.
+The readers of your work would want to understand why you agree or disagree with the study's conclusions.

 Common Mistakes when Writing Article Critiques